0 min read

-Faulty meter readings, unmonitored energy usage and inaccurate billing can waste money and energy, so make sure to record and understand your consumption.
+Faulty meter readings, unmonitored energy usage and inaccurate billing can waste money and energy.
+So, make sure to record and understand your consumption.

-If you have multiple meters, start by correlating each bill to a meter to ensure you are being charged for the right meters.
+Correlate each bill to a meter to ensure you are being charged for the right meters.

 Share results of monitoring with staff to keep them engaged in energy saving efforts.

 Good for small businesses.
 This wireless energy monitor shows you how much electricity you’re using, and which appliances, gadgets and lights use the most.
 Raised awareness will allow you to change your behaviour and thus save money and energy.

 Good for larger businesses.
 Automatic (half hourly) meter readings are a cost-effective way to collect energy data and ensure accurate billing.
 Check with your energy supplier for further information.

 These are useful for businesses with distinct areas of energy consumption (e.g. kitchens, bedroom, public areas).
 Submeters measure selected areas to help you identify where you can make energy savings.

 Monitoring it regularly will help you manage usage, cost, and identify leaks quickly.